Mykyta-G/Workspace-Buddy/README.md

 A powerful macOS menu bar application for managing workspace presets and applications.
 Create custom workspaces, switch between them seamlessly, and maintain your productivity workflow.

+## 🔒 Security & Permissions

+### ⚠️ Important: First Launch Setup

+Since this app is not code-signed with an Apple Developer certificate, macOS will block it by default.
+Here's how to enable it:

+#### Method 1: Right-Click to Open (Recommended)
+1. **Right-click** on `Workspace-Buddy.app` in your Applications folder
+2. Select **"Open"** from the context menu
+3. Click **"Open"** in the security dialog that appears
+4. The app will launch and work normally

+#### Method 2: System Preferences
+1. Go to **System Preferences** → **Security & Privacy** → **General**
+2. Look for a message about Workspace-Buddy being blocked
+3. Click **"Open Anyway"** next to the message
+4. Launch the app normally

+### Required Permissions
+The app will request these permissions on first launch:
+- **Menu Bar Access**: To display the preset manager in your menu bar
+- **Accessibility**: To manage and launch other applications
+- **Full Disk Access**: To discover installed applications

+Grant these permissions when prompted for full functionality.

+### Why This Happens
+This is normal behavior for apps without an Apple Developer certificate. macOS protects users by blocking unsigned applications, but you can safely allow this app to run.

 ## ✨ Features

 - **Custom Presets**: Create unlimited workspace presets (Work, Gaming, Study, etc.)